Krinal09/DevMind/README.md

 ## DevMind

+DevMind is an AI assistant for developers.
+It ingests a GitHub repository so you can chat about the codebase, explain code snippets, and generate documentation using a RAG (Retrieval Augmented Generation) backend.

+### Overview

+- `client` – React + Vite frontend (auth, dashboard, chat, code explain, docs).
+- `gateway` – Node.js + Express API for auth and as a proxy to the AI service (MongoDB + JWT).
+- `ai_service` – FastAPI service that uses ChromaDB and an LLM (Groq or Ollama) to power RAG and code tools.

+## DevMind

 DevMind is a full‑stack AI assistant for developers.
 It lets you ingest a GitHub repository, ask questions about the codebase using RAG, explain arbitrary code snippets, and generate downloadable documentation in Markdown.

 ### Features